 Of an Unnamed Nigerian Woman

-Today's guest blog is from Tami Yeager, EPM's financial administrator.
-Because of her passion for the persecuted church, she also serves as a volunteer community voice coordinator for The Voice of the Martyrs.
+This guest blog is by Tami Yeager, who worked for EPM for several years.
+During that time, she was also a community voice coordinator for The Voice of the Martyrs.

 Displayed on the Martyrs Monument (at The Voice of The Martyrs USA ministry office in Bartlesville, Oklahoma) are the names of many martyrs—each one representing a real person with a real story.
 I love to stand near this memorial and slowly read the names and brief descriptions.
 During a recent visit I found myself once again drawn to the monument.
 On this particular day there was one memorial stone that stood out to me.
 It simply read A Nigerian Woman.